zangrafx/webplatformdaily-site/content/main/head.md

 ## Current status

+**September 2nd update:** I’ve created an RSS feed for this site.
+It is [available here](http://feeds.feedburner.com/OpenWebPlatformDailyDigest).
+You can read about implementation details in my [message on GitHub](https://github.com/simevidas/webplatformdaily-site/issues/22#issuecomment-23661594).
+I’m taking an additional week off to work on the site.
+The digest will *resume on September 9th*.

 **August 19th update:** I’ve released the below mentioned  master issue [on GitHub](https://github.com/simevidas/webplatformdaily-site/issues/48).

 Hi everyone!
 This digest will be offline for 3 weeks.
 During the first week (August 12th to 18th), I’ll define my plans for upcoming features.
 On Sunday, August 18th, I’ll release a “master issue” on GitHub detailing those plans.
 I welcome feedback.
 Then, I’ll be on vacation for 2 weeks.
 The next daily will be released on September 2nd.